Cognitive cascades: How to model (and potentially counter) the spread of fake news: Discussion

 \section{Discussion}

-From our experiments, it is clear that the three types of social contagion affect populations differently given the same initial conditions and beliefs to spread.
-We were able to show, as predicted, that simple and complex contagion methods change agent belief strengths in a manner that does not depend on what they were believing previously.
+From our in-silico experiments, it is clear that the three types of social contagion affect populations differently given the same initial conditions and beliefs to spread.
+We were able to show, as predicted, that at the individual level, simple and proportional threshold contagion methods change agent belief strengths in a manner that does not depend on what they were believing previously.
 In the \emph{single} and \emph{split} message set conditions, many agents' belief strengths were able to be swayed from value-to-value regardless of their initial belief.
 Thus, these contagion models do not capture the cognitive phenomena that motivated our experiments.

-On the other hand, our simple cognitive contagion model also performed as expected.
+On the other hand, our simple individual cognitive contagion and cascade models also performed as expected.
 The results were fairly robust across several graph topologies.
 In the \emph{single} and \emph{split} message set conditions, most agents following the DCC function did not change their belief strength over time.
 This fits the underlying social theory because the messages were too far from what agents initially believed, so not updating their beliefs accurately models the defensive or entrenching effects observed when people are exposed to identity-related beliefs that they do not agree with \cite{porot2020science,swire2020searching}.
-The only message set condition that was able to sway the entire population in the cognitive contagion condition was the \emph{gradual} set.
+The only message set condition that was able to sway the entire population in the cognitive cascade condition was the \emph{gradual} set.